hvlhasanka/hvlhasanka/README.md

 - MongoDB
 - MySQL
 - Jenkins

+🔭 Alongside, learning how to build LLM models with clean datasets.

 <!--
 **hvlhasanka/hvlhasanka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.